 Board Of Directors

-Matthew Kelly, Esq. has been practicing law at White & Kelly, P.C. in downtown Providence since 2000.
+Matthew Kelly, Esq. is a lawyer with Ratcliffe, Harten & Galamaga, LLP in downtown Providence.
 He earned a B.A. from Marist College in 1996 and obtained a J.D. from the Villanova University School of Law in 1999.
 He is admitted to practice in Rhode Island and the U.S. District Court for the District of Rhode Island.
 Mr. Kelly is a member of the Rhode Island Bar Association, the Defense Research Institute (DRI) and the Defense Counsel of Rhode Island (DCRI).
 He has presented numerous writings and lectures on topics related to his practice to doctors, nurses and hospitals.

 Advisory Board Members

 Peter T. Hahn is currently a member of the Faculty of the Gabelli School of Business at Roger Williams University.
 Previously, Peter served in various senior management positions at the President and CEO level in the pharmaceutical, medical device and medical software industries.
-Peter has also served as a member of the Finance and Marketing Advisory Committees of the South County Hospital System and was marketing advisor to the Courthouse Center for the Arts, both located in Southern Rhode Island.
 In addition to his teaching, he has organized and directed numerous RWU student project teams focused on social enterprise strategy, planning and finance with Social Enterprise Greenhouse (SEG) entrepreneurs.
-He has been an advisor to the 134 Collaborative Executive Director and Board of Directors through his role as SEG Mentor.
+He has been an adviser to the 134 Collaborative Executive Director and Board of Directors through his role as SEG Mentor.
 He holds an MBA and doctorate from Columbia University.